Precious Achiuwa: College career

 In his debut for Memphis, Achiuwa had 14 points and eight rebounds as the Tigers defeated South Carolina State 97–64.
 Achiuwa scored a season-high 25 points in an 87–86 win over Ole Miss on November 23.
 As a result, he was named American Athletic Conference player of the week on November 25.
 He earned conference freshman of the week honors on December 23 after recording 20 points and nine rebounds in a 77–49 victory over Jackson State.
 At the conclusion of the regular season, Achiuwa was named AAC Player and Freshman of the Year.
 He averaged 15.8 points, 10.8 rebounds and 1.9 blocks per game as a freshman.
 He declared for the 2020 NBA draft after his freshman season.

 Professional career

 Miami Heat (2020–2021)

 Achiuwa was selected with the 20th pick in the 2020 NBA draft by the Miami Heat.
 On November 25, 2020, Achiuwa signed his rookie scale contract with the Heat.

-Toronto Raptors (2021–present)
+Toronto Raptors (2021–2023)

 On August 6, 2021, the Toronto Raptors acquired Achiuwa and Goran Dragić from the Heat via a sign-and-trade deal in exchange for Kyle Lowry.
-On October 20, 2021, on his season debut with the Raptors, Achiuwa had six points, seven rebounds, two assists and a steal in 19 minutes of play in a 96–83 loss to the Washington Wizards.
-On November 24, 2021, Achiuwa made a career-high three 3-pointers while having 17 points, four rebounds, two assists and a steal in a 126–113 win against the Memphis Grizzlies.
+On October 20, on his season debut with the Raptors, Achiuwa had eight points, six rebounds, two assists and a steal in 39 minutes of play in a 96–83 loss to the Washington Wizards.
+On November 24, Achiuwa made a career-high three 3-pointers while having 17 points, four rebounds, two assists and a steal in a 126–113 win against the Memphis Grizzlies.